apache/shardingsphere/docs/blog/content/material/Oct_12_2_A_Distributed_Database_Middleware_Ecosystem_Driven_by_Open_Source.en.md

 chapter = true
 +++

-# A Distributed Database Middleware Ecosystem Driven by Open Source

 On July 21, 2021, Pan Juan, the SphereEx Co-Founder and Apache ShardingSphere PMC, was invited to give a keynote session at the 2021 AWS Cloud Summit Shanghai, on “Apache ShardingSphere: Open-Source Distributed Database Middleware Ecosystem Building”.

 She introduced the expansion of the Open-Source project, community building, and how ShardingSphere practices the “Apache Way”.
 This article is a summary of Pan Juan’ s ideas.